Vets-Who-Code/march2021/phaseOneNotes/week_07.md

 ```
 ### Objects
-- made a function that passes
-- true false undefined or null is an object
+- You define (and create) a JavaScript object with an object literal.
+- Spaces and line breaks are not important.
+An object definition can span multiple lines.
+- The name:values pairs in JavaScript objects are called properties.
+- objects in JavaScript may be defined as an unordered collection of related data, of primitive or reference types, in the form of “key: value” pairs.
+These keys can be variables or functions and are called properties and methods, respectively, in the context of an object.
+- An object can be created with figure brackets {…} with an optional list of properties.
+A property is a “key: value” pair, where a key is a string (also called a “property name”), and value can be anything.
-- packaging property names and values in structured data
+- basiclly objects package property names and values in structured data
-- how to use a javascript
-- Example
+- Example of an Object:
 ```
 var language = {
    name: 'Javascript'